krockway/Bike-Sharing/README.md

 ### Is gender a factor in the days or time of trips?
 ![DayPopularityGender](https://github.com/krockway/Bike-Sharing/blob/main/images/DayPopularityGender.png)

 Gender does not appear to be a factor in the day of the week or time of day that bikes are used; similar patterns are seen for both genders.
-The unreported gender users do not have a distinct usage pattern, though weekends are slightly more popular.
+The unreported gender users do not have a distinct usage pattern, nor enough data points, though weekends are slightly more popular.

 ### Where are the most common starting points?
 ![Map](https://github.com/krockway/Bike-Sharing/blob/main/images/Map.png)